You need an individual guarantee or Customs Comprehensive Guarantee (CCG) authorisation to enter goods into a customs procedure and defer duty.

 Use a deed of guarantee

-Your guarantor must be a bank or insurance company that has HM Revenue and Customs (HMRC) approval.
+Your guarantor must be a bank or insurance company that has HMRC approval.
 They need to provide the guarantee on form C&E250 before the goods are released.

 General Guarantee Account